 5.1.1 The Identity Provider MUST authenticate Subjects at the request of the Relying Party.
-The authentication MUST be performed using either Single-Factor Authentication or Multi-Factor Authentication.
+The authentication MUST be performed using Multi-Factor Authentication.

-Single-Factor Authentication of Subjects MUST be performed using either:
+Multi-Factor Authentication of Subjects MUST be performed using either:

-- a memorised secret as defined in NIST 800-63B, i.e. a password or a passphrase with at least 24 bits of entropy as defined in (the old) NIST SP 800-63-2; - a Single-Factor Cryptographic Software as defined in NIST 800-63B; - a Single-Factor Cryptographic Device as defined in NIST 800-63B; - a full Multi-Factor OTP Device as defined in NIST 800-63B; - a full Multi-Factor Cryptographic Software as defined in NIST 800-63B; or - a full Multi-Factor Cryptographic Device as defined in NIST 800-63B
+- a full Multi-Factor OTP Device as defined in NIST 800-63B; - a full Multi-Factor Cryptographic Software as defined in NIST 800-63B; - a full Multi-Factor Cryptographic Device as defined in NIST 800-63B; - a Single-Factor OTP Device as defined in NIST 800-63B in combination with a memorised secret (or an inherent authentication factor); - a Single-Factor Cryptographic Software as defined in NIST 800-63B in combination with a memorised secret (or an inherent authentication factor); or - a Single-Factor Cryptographic Device as defined in NIST 800-63B in combination with a memorised secret (or an inherent authentication factor).